 Instilling an attitude of ‘safety first’ and respect for agricultural equipment are primary goals of the Nebraska Extension Tractor Safety & Hazardous Occupations Course for those 14 and 15 years old who work on farms.
 Those under age 14 are not eligible to take the course.

-Federal law prohibits youth under 16 years old from using certain equipment on a farm unless parents or legal guardians own the farm.
-Certification received through a course provided by Nebraska Extension grants an exemption to the law, allowing 14- and 15-year-olds to drive a tractor and work with certain mechanized equipment.
+Federal law prohibits children under 16 years of age from using certain equipment on a farm unless their parents or legal guardians own the farm.
+However, certification received through the course grants an exemption to the law allowing 14- and 15-year-olds to drive a tractor and to do field work with certain mechanized equipment.